Car Buying Articles

 If you can't or don't want to make a 20 percent down payment, you do have some options to help keep you from being upside down in the car purchase:

 - Make a bigger monthly payment.
-This will help you build equity in the vehicle, which is what you'd need in the event of a theft or an accident that totals the car.
+This will help you build equity in the vehicle, which is what you'd need in the event of a theft or an accident that totaled the car.
 It will also help you pay off the car sooner.
 Even adding $10 to $20 more per month can save hundreds in financing charges, says Gillis.

-- Look for new-car reimbursement coverage.
-A number of insurance companies — including Farmers, Allstate and Amica — have begun to offer new-car reimbursement coverage.
+A number of insurance companies — including Farmers, Allstate and Amica — offer new-car reimbursement coverage.
 If your car is totaled or stolen within the first few years of ownership, the insurance company will pay the full cost of having it replaced.
-This coverage is usually sold separately or bundled in the higher-cost packages, but it can be a viable option for consumers who put little money down and are worried about being upside down in their loan.
+This coverage is usually sold separately or bundled in the higher-cost insurance packages, but it can be a viable option for consumers who put little money down and are worried about being upside down in their loan.

-Keeping up with the Joneses is a race that few people will ever win.
 If you can get past the impulse to buy a new car before your current one is paid off, you can avoid all the resale-value issues that a minimal new-car down payment can trigger.
-Once you've paid off your loan, you are free to do whatever you choose with your car.
+Once you've paid off your loan, you can do whatever you choose with your car.
 You can sell it, trade it in or just keep driving it.
 And you'll never have to worry about how bad it feels to be upside down.